amladik/Athena/README.md

 # What is Athena?
-Athena is a project built for HackRU Spring 2022.
+Athena is a project originally built for HackRU Spring 2022.
 It algorithmically searches for the most important sentences in a YouTube video, and summarizes the video using these sentences.

 # How Does It Work?
 Athena's Algorithm Works as Following: